 The certification question

 The Accredited Case Manager (ACM) and Certified Case Manager (CCM) credentials signal competency to employers, especially in competitive markets.
 Most employers don’t require certification at entry, but it’s standard practice to pursue one within the first few years.
+Both are gated on case management practice hours rather than on nursing experience, which is the detail that catches bedside nurses out: your years on the floor do not count toward either.

 Pay: is it a step down?